Tom-Stilwell/Seasonal/README.md

 Day 1:

-* Build groundskeeper and background for one season
+* Build stick player and background for one season
-* Explore html2canvas library
+* Explore canvas capabilities

 Day 2: